Zshoham/Scobo-Engine/doc/Documentation.md

  indexing is done in two phases:

 - first a batch of documents is taken from the parser and then is inverted into into term -> document mappings and then those mappings are written into a single posting file.
-- after all the documents have been inverted they are all merged into a single inverted file where each line is a term -> documents mapping during this process a `Dictionary` and`DocumentMap`are created     in order to later retrieve information from the inverted file.
+- after all the documents have been inverted they are all merged into a single inverted file where each line is a term -> documents mapping

+during this process a `Dictionary` and`DocumentMap` are created     in order to later retrieve information from the inverted file.

-* `public void onFinishParser()` :
+* public void onFinishParser() :
   Callback meant to be used by the parser to notify the indexer that the last of the documents has been parsed and the indexer can now start entering it's second phase.

 * `public void awaitIndex()` :
   Waits until all indexing is done. when this method returns all posting files are gone and the the inverted file, dictionary, document map are ready to be used.
-* `public void index(Document document)` : Adds a document to the inverted index.
+* `public void consume(Document document)` : Adds a document to the inverted index.
 * `void queueInvert(LinkedList<Document> documents)` :
   Queues an invert task for the given list of documents.
 * `private void invert(LinkedList<Document> documents)` :